DH Fest 2025

 Faculty of Information 140 St George Street, Toronto, Ontario, Canada

-Join us for the first workshop in the Digital Knowledge Mobilization Essentials series, which introduces humanities researchers to the core principles of user experience (UX) design.
-Through interactive exercises, participants will begin laying the foundation for a new or refreshed project website, gaining practical tools to enhance user engagement and accessibility.
+Join us for the second workshop in the Digital Knowledge Mobilization Essentials series, which introduces humanities researchers to the core principles of visual design.
+Through interactive exercises, participants will explore concepts like form, contrast, and colour, gaining practical tools to create visually compelling research materials and online content.
+This workshop will be held in person […]

 Past Academic Years